Anticoagulants (Blood thinning drugs)

 Also, your overall level of fitness must be taken into account if you have any of the conditions above.

 If you want to go diving on these medications you need to discuss your medical condition and the medication with a doctor specialising in diving medicine.
-Please complete our fitness to dive form.
+Please arrange a telephone consultation with one of our diving doctors.
+(Here)

 We usually suggest divers take Malarone.
 You will have to check that this works in the area you are planning to travel to.